seifalmotaz/cruky_archived/docs/index.md

 __Cruky__ is a server-side library for the dart ecosystem to help you create your API as fast as possible.
 We want to make server-side apps with modern style and fast `high performance`.

-The main reason why __Cruky__ is built this is that all libraries are focused on the Flutter ecosystem and not on dart lang and this makes the library have fewer futures than other frameworks or libraries like (Django, FastAPI, ROR, ..etc) So I decided that I will make a new library that focuses on Dart and get the maximum performance using dart:mirrors and code generators together to get the best usage of the dart.
+The main reason why __Cruky__ was built, because all libraries are focused on the Flutter ecosystem and not on dart language and this makes the library have fewer futures than other frameworks or libraries like (Django, FastAPI, ROR, ..etc) So __cruky team__ decided that we will make a new library that focuses on Dart and get the maximum performance using dart mirrors and code generators together to get the best usage of the dart.

-> Inspired by server-side frameworks like (Django, Flask, FastAPI, ROR)
+__If you have any idea tell me in discussion section on github <a href="https://github.com/seifalmotaz/cruky/discussions/new?category=ideas" target="_blank">Submit new idea</a>__

-***This is all frameworks that I learned.***
+> Inspired by server-side frameworks like (Django, Flask, FastAPI)

 ---